Probate - Range of Costs

 - Complete the IHT400 and supplementary pages.

-- Draft the Oath.
+- Draft the Statement of Truth.

 - Advise on the funding of IHT on the application for Probate.